 Since adopting a new corporate governance structure in accordance with the "Company with Nominating Committee etc." Model in 2016, Bridgestone has continued to enhance its governance structures and their performance.
-As a result of this ongoing process, this year's report (announced in May 2018), details the progress of continuous improvements in the functions of the Board of Directors concerning its Roles and Responsibilities (cf. Principle 4-1, 4-2 and 4-3), and also discusses the status of other enhancement and improvement efforts over the past year.
+As a result of this ongoing process, this year's report (announced in December 2018) discusses the status of enhancement and improvement efforts related to the amendments to "Japan's Corporate Governance Code" announced in June 2018 in addition to other improvements implemented since the previous revisions announced by the Company in May 2018.